What You Need to Know About Penile Injections for Erectile Dysfunction

 About 50% of guys over the age of 40 will experience ED at some point, and even younger men are dealing with ED at higher rates.
 However, there are other effective ways to treat erectile dysfunction that are less common, and much more invasive.
 One of the most effective alternative treatments is called penile injection therapy.

-What Are Penile Injections?
+What are Penile Injections?

 Just like the name suggests, with a penile injection, medicine intended to treat erectile dysfunction is injected directly into the penis.
 This therapy is not a treatment or cure for whatever may be causing the erectile dysfunction, it is simply intended to help the user achiever an erection firm enough for sex.